devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/raw-guide.md

 ///[Supplier] that cashes [Wisdom]s it fetches from an API and
 ///then provides a given amount of random entries.
 ///
-///[Wisdom]s Supplies do not have an Image URL class ApiSupplier implements Supplier<List<Wisdom>> {
+///[Wisdom]s Supplied do not have an Image URL class ApiSupplier implements Supplier<List<Wisdom>> {
-  ///Advice SLip API Query that requests all (~213) Text Entries from the API.
+  ///Advice SLip API Query that requests all (~213) text entries from the API.
-  //////We fetch all entries at once and cash them locally to minimize network traffic.
+  ///We fetch all entries at once and cash them locally to minimize network traffic.
   ///The Advice Slip API also does not provide the option to request a selected amount of entries.
   ///That's why I think this is the best approach. static const _adviceURI = 'https://api.adviceslip.com/advice/search/%20';